Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `children`

+*Read-only*.
 A table containing references to child elements.
 This is a copy that does not track changes.

 **Returns**: